-- wellbeing. - SMEH principals are embedded in all teaching and learning provision. - The SENDCo co-ordinates provision for students with wellbeing, emotional, physical and mental health needs - Staff team are available throughout the school day to support pupils who need additional support in / out of the classroom - Buddies/playground pals are encouraged to support fellow students. - TIS sessions are available for children experiencing trauma. - Bereavement counselling is available if appropriate. - Risk assessments are updated regularly. - Residential trips in Key Stage 2 challenge & encourage the development of health, lifestyles, wellbeing & emotional resilience. - A wide variety of extra-curricular clubs are offered. - Weekly 'Awards' assemblies and displays around the school celebrate children's achievement. - Recognition of the ongoing impact of Covid-19 on the emotional stability of some pupils.
+- SMEH principals are embedded in all teaching and learning provision. - The SENDCo co-ordinates provision for students with wellbeing, emotional, physical and mental health needs - Staff team are available throughout the school day to support pupils who need additional support in / out of the classroom - Buddies/playground pals are encouraged to support fellow students. - TIS sessions are available for children experiencing trauma. - Bereavement counselling is available if appropriate. - Risk assessments are updated regularly. - Residential trips in Key Stage 2 challenge & encourage the development of health, lifestyles, wellbeing & emotional resilience. - A wide variety of extra-curricular clubs are offered. - Weekly 'Awards' assemblies and displays around the school celebrate children's achievement.

-- Our pupils can access a range of targeted, time-limited and monitored groups to address: - Self esteem - Social skills / Circle of Friends - Anger management - o 1:1 Talk Time - Pupils are encouraged to attend after school clubs; inter and intra-school competitions and activities to develop resilience and emotional well-being. - Workshops/programmes are sometimes commissioned surrounding sport, extracurricular and creative activity. - Risk assessments are carried out for all activities. - Where appropriate, our pupils are supported through Positive Support Plans. - Support for pupils struggling with anxiety following covid-19.
+time-limited and monitored groups to address:

+- Self esteem - o Social skills / Circle of Friends - Anger management - $\circ \quad 1{:}1\,\text{Talk Time}$ - Pupils are encouraged to attend after school clubs; inter and intra-school competitions and activities to develop resilience and emotional well-being. - Workshops/programmes are sometimes commissioned surrounding sport, extracurricular and creative activity. - Risk assessments are carried out for all activities. - Where appropriate, our pupils are supported through Positive Support Plans. - Support for pupils struggling with anxiety following covid-19.
-- Social Care

-- Speech and Language Therapist
+- \circ $\,$ Speech and Language Therapist $\,$

 - Educational Psychologist

-- Autism Spectrum Team
+- $\circ \quad \text{Autism Spectrum Team}$

 - Occupational Health Services

 - Physiotherapy Services

-- School Nursing / specialist nurses
+- \circ School Nursing / specialist nurses

 - Visual Support Services

 - Hearing Support Services

 - Cognition & Learning Team

 - Individualised support is provided for pupils who begin to display signs of disaffection.

 - Pupils with specific medical conditions have individual health care plans which are shared with all staff.

 - Access to counselling services

 - Access to Jerimiah's Journey for bereavement support

 - Support for pupils who are experiencing needs associated with their social, emotional and mental health needs met through screening / activities on a 1:1 basis.

-- 1:1 support for those whose anxiety levels are such that they are impacting on their wellbeing and resilience following covid-19.